text 20 min

 Props vs State

-Props: Data from Parent
+Props: Inputs from a Parent

 function App() {